 If you finance your vehicle and a lienholder has the vehicle title, you will need to contact them to send the currevt title to the office where you can complete the transaction.
 Alternatively, the county license office can request the title on your behalf.

 As proof of complying with the state’s Mandatory Liability Insurance (MLI) law, you will typically need to present proof of a valid automobile insurance policy when updating the information on your vehicle’s registration and titling credentials.
 If you need to change your auto registration information but you finance the registered vehicle, you may also need written permission from your lienholder.

-Since specific DMV name change requirements vary by county, you may wish to contact your local license plate issuing office before heading in.
+Since specific DMV name change requirements vary by county, you should contact your local license plate issuing office before heading in.

 What happens if I do not change my Alabama car registration information?

-If you do not perform an ADOR name change after legally changing your name, you will not be able to renew your vehicle’s registration credentials during your vehicle registration renewal period.
+If you do not perform an ADOR name change after legally changing your name, you will not be able to renew your vehicle’s registration credentials, including plates, during your vehicle registration renewal period.

 If you do not renew your license plates in a timely manner, you may incur penalty fees and/or receive a traffic citation if a police officer chooses to pull you over.

-Find step-by-step information on changing the name on your Alabama car registration by downloading our free comprehensive guide.
+Find helpful information on changing the name on your Alabama car registration by downloading our free guide.